Chaoste/nlp-stocks/data/README.md

 applying some regex logic

-4. *Occurrences of known NYSE Companies*:
+### 4. Occurrences of known NYSE Companies:

 - The entity text is matched against the full name of companies from the S&P500 index (see nyse datset).
-Again, this was achieved by s ome regex logic which was only evaluated manually by looking at some random samples and news articles.
+Again, this was achieved by some regex logic which was only evaluated manually by looking at some random samples and news articles.
 - The table contains article\_id (news index), the stock symbol of the matches company and again the same entity informations as above except for the label since it is always "ORG" for these entities.

- 5. *Occurrences per article* (´occurrences-matrix.csv´):
+### 5. Occurrences per article (`occurrences-matrix.csv`):

- - This 554915x500 matric counts for each article and company the amount of occurrences.
+- This 554914x500 matric counts for each article and company the amount of occurrences.

- 6. *Cooccurrences*:
+### 6. Cooccurrences:

 - This 500x500 matrix counts the amount of articles in which two companies occur together.